 A speech prosthesis substitutes the missing tissues from the soft palate.
 Whether due to trauma, cleft palate, or cancer, patients whose soft palate is impaired experience problems with speech and seepage of foods and fluids into the nose while eating.
 A speech prosthesis fills in the missing tissue area, or lifts the impaired soft palate, and allows proper movement of air and nutrition.

 There are a number of other prosthetic devices available, but equally important aspects of maxillofacial prosthetics include providing guidance and comfort during a challenging time.
 For example, patients undergoing treatment for cancer of the jaws will likely need radiation therapy, resulting in sensitive gum tissues and decreased jaw movement.
-Dr. Limmer can prescribe medications that will help manage gum soreness during the course of radiation and also work with patients to improve jaw mobility through specific exercises afterward.
+Dr. Leong can prescribe medications that will help manage gum soreness during the course of radiation and also work with patients to improve jaw mobility through specific exercises afterward.

 Maxillofacial prosthetics is an important part of prosthodontics and Dr. Leong works to ensure the highest level of care for this patient population